About Dr. Max Liboiron, Interim Associate Vice-President (Indigenous Research)

 Learn more about Indigenous Research at Memorial.

 Dr. Liboiron is an assistant professor in the Department of Geography, cross-appointed to the Department of Sociology, Faculty of Humanities and Social Sciences and the Marine Institute.

-Prior to her appointment as Associate Vice-President (Indigenous Research) Pro Tempore, she was Chair of Teaching and Learning for the Faculty of Humanities and Social Sciences.
+Prior to her appointment as Interim Associate Vice-President (Indigenous Research), she was Associate Vice-President (Indigenous Research) Pro Tempore and Chair of Teaching and Learning for the Faculty of Humanities and Social Sciences.